-The language of the Protective Behaviours (PB) programme is also used, both in PSHE lessons and in wider school life, throughout the year, particularly when discussing relationships, personal space, rights and responsibilities and consent.
+The Protective Behaviours (PB) programme is also used throughout the academic year, to introduce all children to the language of safety in relation to relationships, personal space, rights and responsibilities and consent.

 "The first theme 'We all have the right to feel safe all the time' incorporates the concepts of 'Rights and Responsibilities', 'Safety' and 'Early Warning Signs'.
 The second theme 'There is nothing so awful, or too small, we can't talk about it with someone' develops the concept of personal 'Networks' of support.
 A more recent version of the second theme 'We can talk with someone about anything, even if it feels awful or small' is a simpler sentence and suggests a positive 'We can talk' message about networking, consistent with the PB process.